manoharanr129/Question-Answering-System/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License**.
+This project is licensed under the **manoharanr4104@gmail.com**.
 You are free to use and modify it.